mmarol/pm-polymode-studio/README.md

 `src/scss/` is organized using the [7-1 pattern](https://sass-guidelin.es/#the-7-1-pattern) and is using the newer [`@use` Sass rule](https://sass-lang.com/documentation/at-rules/use).

 `templates/` contains all of your Twig templates.
-These pretty much correspond 1 to 1 with the PHP files that respond to the WordPress template hierarchy.
+These correspond 1 to 1 with the PHP files that respond to the WordPress template hierarchy.

 `lib/` contains custom post type, menu, taxonomy and widget definition files